Francesca M. Filbey, Ph.D.

 Sharada Pillai is an undergraduate student at UT Dallas majoring in Biology.
 She interested in learning more about how our reward system is affected by addiction, and the possible clinical applications of addiction research.
 In the future, she plans to pursue a career in the medical field.

-I am an undergraduate majoring in Child Development at the University of Texas at Dallas.
-I am interested in how the brain is impacted by different drug usage, as well as how the brain reacts to addiction.
-I hope to apply my experience and what I have learned as I pursue a career in the medical field.
+Dimple is an undergraduate student majoring in Child Development at the University of Texas at Dallas.
+She is interested in how the brain is impacted by different drug usage, as well as how the brain reacts to addiction.
+She hopes to apply her experience and knowledge as she pursues a career in the medical field.

 Emily Wang graduated from the University of Minnesota with a B.S. in psychology in May 2018.
 She is interested in substance use among ethnic minorities, specifically identifying risk pathways in order to inform preventions and interventions for diverse groups.
 She hopes to apply what she learns in this lab when pursuing a Ph.D. in clinical psychology.